Band-pass superlattice magnetic tunnel junctions

-We have designed the AR-FPMTJ device which taps the physics of band-pass spin filtering in order to show an ultra-high TMR and a high spin current profile.
-We now explore the ramifications on the spin current profile of the AR-FPMTJ and contrast it with a typical trilayer MTJ device.
-We show in Fig.~\ref{SW_dynamics}, the temporal variation in the $\hat{x}$ component of the magnetization vector of the free FM layer due to the spin transfer torque at a voltage bias slightly higher than the critical switching voltage.
+We now plot the I-V characteristics for the AR-SLMTJ with a 4-barrier/3-quantum-well structure in Fig.~\ref{ARC_SLTMR_V}(a) in the PC and the APC.
+The AR-SLMTJ shows a significant asymmetry in the current conduction in both the PC and the APC which manifests as an ultra-high TMR across the structure.
+Figure~\ref{ARC_SLTMR_V}(b) shows the TMR variation for AR-SLMTJ with voltage bias, which is seen to have the same order of magnitude as the TMR of the SLMTJ near zero bias.
+An ultra-high TMR in the SLMTJ and AR-SLMTJ is ascribed to physics of spin selective filtering described in the SM section-IV.
+We show in the Fig.~\ref{ARC_SLTMR_V}(c), the variation of the Slonczewski term $I_{S\parallel}$ of the spin current with the voltage bias.
+The Slonczewski term $I_{S\parallel}$ in the AR-SLMTJ shows a nearly symmetric behavior around zero bias which may enable a near symmetric switching bias in this device.
+It can be seen clearly from Fig.~\ref{ARC_SLTMR_V}(c), \ref{SLTMR_V}(c) and \ref{TMR_V}(c) that the AR-SLMTJ provides a large spin current in comparison to the SLMTJ and the trilayer MTJ due to the physics of selective band-pass spin filtering.
+We have also rationalized the enhance STT in the AR-SLMTJ structure via the analysis of the Slonczewski spin current transmission described in the SM section-IV.
+We show in the Fig.~\ref{ARC_SLTMR_V}(d), the $I_{S\perp}$ (field-like term) variation with the voltage bias.
+The field-like term in the AR-SLMTJ is small and have been neglected to evaluate switching biases (see SM section-I) .\\ We show in Fig.~\ref{SW_dynamics}, the temporal variation in the $\hat{x}$ component of the magnetization vector of the free FM layer due to the spin transfer torque at a voltage bias slightly higher than the critical switching voltage.
 It can be inferred from Fig.~\ref{SW_dynamics}(a) that APC to PC switching (red) for a trilayer MTJ device is induced by the Slonczewski term which signals an unstable oscillation in the magnetization dynamics before switching.
-The magnetization switching from PC to APC in a trilayer device is difficult to achieve through the Slonczewski term due to the asymmetry in negative bias (Fig.~\ref{TMR_V}(c)) and hence can be facilitated by field like terms (Fig.~\ref{TMR_V}(d)).
-The magnetization switching from the PC to APC (blue) is attributed to the field like term as shown in the Fig.~\ref{SW_dynamics}(a) due to its temporal variation during switching.
-The AR-FPMTJ device shows a symmetric variation in the Slonczewski term (Fig.~\ref{SLTMR_V}(c)) with the bias around zero bias.
-The symmetric Slonczewski term and a small field like term in the AR-FPMTJ facilitates the APC to PC and PC to APC switching via the Slonczewski term itself as shown in Fig.~\ref{SW_dynamics}(b).
-A different switching voltage bias is required to switch from APC to PC and PC to APC due to the angular dependence of the Slonczewski term in the AR-FPMTJ device.\\
+The magnetization switching from PC to APC in a trilayer device is difficult to achieve through the Slonczewski term due to the asymmetry in negative bias and hence can be facilitated by field like terms.
+The magnetization switching from the PC to APC (blue) is attributed to the field-like term as shown in the Fig.~\ref{SW_dynamics}(a) due to its temporal variation during switching.
+The AR-SLMTJ device shows nearly symmetric variation in the Slonczewski term with the bias around zero bias.
+The symmetric Slonczewski term and a small field-like term in the AR-SLMTJ facilitates the APC to PC and PC to APC switching via the Slonczewski term itself as shown in Fig.~\ref{SW_dynamics}(b).
+A different switching voltage bias is required to switch from APC to PC and PC to APC due to the angular dependence of the Slonczewski term in the AR-SLMTJ device.\\